What does draw no bet mean?

-But by removing the draw option, the odds for either a win or losing result would be lowered, and it’s these lower odds that have made the draw no bet option such an attractive for risk-averse punters.
+But by removing the draw option, the odds for either a win or losing result would be lowered, and it’s these lower odds that have made the draw no bet option such an attraction for risk-averse punters.

 This is especially so if you were looking to use this option in a draw no bet accumulator where the lower odds give you a much better chance of gaining a winning result.

-However, it’s worth mentioning that a draw no bet acca can often be tricky to see what your eventual profits might be.
+However, it’s worth mentioning that a draw no bet Acca can often be tricky to see what your eventual profits might be.
 So be sure to use a draw no bet calculator to make sure that your winnings are going to be worthwhile!

 This factors in the away bet and the home bet, meaning that you’ll need to shop around for the best odds to give yourself the maximum profits on your self-made draw no bet wager.
-And with round robin bets and up and down bets boosting your wagering strategies, it shows that we have plenty of options for making a football bet.
+And with round-robin bets and up and down bets boosting your wagering strategies, it shows that we have plenty of options for making a football bet.

-Interesting alternatives to the draw no bet option
+Exciting alternatives to the draw no bet option

 We have shown that draw no bets are great for lowering your odds on sports like football and even cricket.
 But just because this betting method isn’t suited for other activities like tennis and horse racing, that doesn’t mean there aren’t plenty of other smart wagering options out there.

-Whilst most tennis fans will probably bet on the eventual winner of a match or tournament, it’s also worthwhile remembering that you can also take a lay bet.
+While most tennis fans will probably bet on the eventual winner of a match or tournament, it’s also worthwhile remembering that you can also take a lay bet.
 This means that you bet against a potential favourite by using bets from different bookmakers to potentially give you a much stronger odds of getting a winning result.